-With 20 kilometres remaining the riders face two more uphills.
-Firstly on the Holstraat (1,000 metres at 5.2%) before the last climb of the day takes the shape of the cobbled Nokereberg.
-This climb is 500 metres at 5.7% and crested with around 9 kilometres to go.
+With 20 kilometres remaining the riders face two more climbs.
+First the Holstraat (1,000 metres at 5.2%) and then the last climb of the day, which is the cobbled Nokereberg.
+This hill is 500 metres long and rises at 5.7%, while it peaks out with 9 kilometres to go.

 Only 800 metres of pavé on the Herlegemstraat left plus 5.9 kilometres on the flat before we know who’ll succeed Mathieu van der Poel as the winner of Dwars door Vlaanderen.